-The market for identity solutions is still emerging.
-The evolution of this market is in a constant state of flux that may result in the development of different technologies and industry standards that are not compatible with our current products or technologies.
-In particular, the face recognition market lacks industry-wide standards.
-Several organizations, such as the International Civil Aviation Organization, which sets standards for travel documents that its member states then put into effect, and the National Institute for Standards and Testing, which is part of the U.S. Department of Commerce, have recently selected face recognition as the biometric to be used in identification documentation.
-It is possible, however, that these standards may change and that any standards eventually adopted could prove disadvantageous to or incompatible with our business model and product lines.
+The market for identity solutions is still developing.
+The evolution of this market may result in the development of different technologies and industry standards that are not compatible with our current solutions, products or technologies.
+Several organizations, such as the International Civil Aviation Organization, sets standards for travel documents that its member states then put into effect, and the National Institute for Standards and Testing, which is part of the U.S. Department of Commerce, set standards for biometrics to be used in identification and documentation.
+Although we believe that our biometric technologies comply with existing standards for finger, face and iris recognition.
+These standards may change and any standards adopted could prove disadvantageous to or incompatible with our business model and current or future solutions, products and services.